EFForg/apkeep/README.md

 Users should not use app lists or choose so many parallel APK fetches as to place unreasonable or disproportionately large load on the infrastructure of the app distributor.

-## List Sources
+## Specify a CSV file or individual app ID

-A few distinct lists of APKs are used.
-AndroidRank compiles the most popular apps available on the Google Play Store.
-You can also specify a CSV file which lists the apps to download.
+You can either specify a CSV file which lists the apps to download, or an individual app ID.
+If you specify a CSV file and the app ID is not specified by the first column, you'll have to use the --field option as well.
 If you have a simple file with one app ID per line, you can just treat it as a CSV with a single field.

 ## Download Sources